 Vandals smash windows, burglarize 41 vehicles at Notre Dame Seminary in New Orleans

-NEW ORLEANS - Nearly 41 vehicles were broken into overnight at New Orleans' Notre Dame Seminary in Broadmoor.
+NEW ORLEANS - A total of 41 vehicles were broken into overnight at New Orleans' Notre Dame Seminary in Broadmoor.

 According to WWL-TV, these break-ins mark the latest incident in a string of similar occurrences that New Orleans police are working to eradicate.